-Under the previous Ipswich Local Plan 2011-2031 adopted in February 2017, the Council approved a requirement of 489 dwellings per annum and 12,500 jobs.
-For delivery and monitoring purposes the target is backdated to 2011.
+Under the superseded Ipswich Local Plan 2011-2031 adopted in February 2017, the Council approved a requirement of 489 dwellings per annum and 12,500 jobs.
+For delivery and monitoring purposes the target was backdated to 2011.
+This was the Local Plan in position for all except a week of the monitoring period April 2021-March 2022.
+However, because the new Local Plan adopted on 23 March 2022 uses a 2018 baseline for the housing requirement, the completions and the forward looking housing land supply section of this appendix will relate to the most up to date housing requirement from the new Local Plan.